 Diabetes: Best Foods for Diabetics

 Almased offers an ideal 2:1 protein and carb ratio and a low glycemic index of 27.
 This diabetic-friendly formula supports healthy blood sugar levels and helps even those of us who have had difficulties in the past to finally reach the weight we’ve always wanted.

 So, turn on the calorie burn with Almased.
 The best diet for diabetes control is the one you will faithfully follow, consisting of the foods you like while avoiding the foods that do not serve you.

-To help those with diabetes type 1 and diabetes type 2, “Create Your Plate” is a handy interactive tool from the ADA that helps you create healthy meal combinations using the foods of your choice.
-You select the food you want to eat but the portion sizes change accordingly.
+To help those with diabetes type 1 and diabetes type 2, “Create Your Plate” is a handy interactive tool from the ADA that enables you to create healthy meal combinations using the foods of your choice.
+You select the food you want to eat, but the portion sizes change accordingly.

 Some of the BEST FOODS to include in your diet that work to lower blood sugar levels ARE:

 - Resistant Starch - Oats, grains, bananas, potatoes

 - Ceylon Cinnamon - Minimizes blood sugar spikes